makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     * Nearly all of the work on DNN theory focuses on this type of theory
   * semi-empirical theories, in which there exists
-    * a rigorous asymptotic theory, which comes with parameters, for the system of interest, and one then adjusts or ﬁts those parameters to the ﬁnite non-asymptotic data, to make predictions about practical problems
+    * a rigorous asymptotic theory, which comes with parameters, for the system of interest, and one then adjusts or fits those parameters to the finite non-asymptotic data, to make predictions about practical problems
     * Our approach focuses on this type of theory
     * should be of interest more generally for developing a practical DNN theo